 The Catholic Church responded by declaring Galileo to be a heretic.
 For hundreds of years, the Church rejected this approach to interpretation, even after it accepted the truth of Galileo's discoveries.
 Until 1835, Galileo’s published works on heliocentrism remained on the Church’s index of prohibited books.
 Not until 1981, 350 years later, did the Roman Catholic Church officially forgive Galileo.
 Regrettably, this unnecessary clash with the scientific method – rooted in nothing more than tradition – turned many away from their faith.

 Those who advocate that the Flood was global point to the descriptions of the water covering the “high mountains” and the “Earth”.
 Read in isolation, this view is simplistic and compelling: “19 . . so that all the high mountains everywhere under the heavens were covered.
 20 . . . and the mountains were covered.
-21 All flesh that moved on the earth perished . . .23 Thus He blotted out every living thing that was upon the face of the land . . .”
+21 All flesh that moved on the earth perished . . .“23 Thus He blotted out every living thing that was upon the face of the land . . .”
 (Gen. 7:17-23).
-Yet, this interpretation does not withstand the accepted rules for Bible interpretation.
+But this interpretation does not withstand the accepted rules for Bible interpretation.

 For several reasons, interpreting the Flood as extending beyond Noah’s world is flawed.